openmason/to/README.md

 Comes with command line options to use the convertors along with a library version that can be used within programs as well.

 # Solves
-  * handling different input/output formats: yaml,json
+  * handling different input/output formats: yaml,json,xml
+  * only input xml is handled (not output xml yet)

 ## Installation
     $ npm install -g to